-Shoreline Restorations, Buffers, and Reducing Phosphorus in Our Lake
+Shoreline Restorations, Buffers, Reducing Phosphorus in Our Lake

 Aquatic Invasive Species (AIS) is prevalent in Skogman Lake.
 Two species that affect fishing, boating, and recreation are Clover Leaf Pondweed (CLP) and Eurasian Water Milfoil (EWM), which feed off phosphorus.
 Reducing runoff into the lake will help reduce the phosphorus level.
 The last DNR test had the lake at total phosphorus of 44 which is above the recommended level.
 Did you know that 1 pound of Phosphorus can produce 500 pounds of algae in one year!
 We all can reduce the water runoff by creating buffers, planting native grasses, using rain barrels, and creating rain gardens.
 Contact your Skogman LID Lake Steward, Isanti SWCD, or MLR to get ideas on how to enhance your lawn in order to reduce the water runoff into Skogman Lake.